Xylopyrographer/STAC/manual/STAC Users Manual.md

 At the bottom of the form, the version number of the STAC software is shown as a bit of trivia.

 **Some advise:** If you are configuring multiple STACs in one go, it is quite important to close the Confirmation browser window each time before moving onto the next one.
-I'd recommend using a desktop computer and browser.
+Using a desktop computer and browser is recommend.
 Some browsers, notably the mobile variety, get hung up when connecting to the IP address of the STAC (as each one is the same) even though the STAC and its WiFi SSID are unique.
 <br><br>
 ## <a name="UpandRunning"></a>Up and Running